Shylie/lice/README.md

 ---
 ## Basic usage:
-1. Require the file with `local lice = require "folder.to.lice.lice"`.
+1. Require the file with `local lice = require "folder.to.lice"`.
 2. Create an instance of a tilemap with `local map = lice.new(sizeX, sizeY, sizeZ, atlas, tileWidth, tileHeight)`.
 	- `sizeX` — Maximum size of the map.
 	- `sizeY` — Maximum size of the map.